 If you have a website for a business, it’s essential to maintain a good contact page so that (potential) customers can contact you or find your store.
 Not only is it detrimental to UX if your visitors end up struggling to contact you — you could lose out on sales, too.
 So it’s not good for you either!
 Here, we’ll mention five contact pages mistakes you should definitely try to avoid.

-In my other post about contact pages, I already mentioned that the right content on this page can improve both user experience and SEO.
-In the comments on that post, someone asked: “What do you think are the 5 most common mistakes on a website contact page?”
+In our other post about great contact pages, we mention that the right content on this page can improve both user experience and SEO.
+In an earlier comment to that post, someone asked: “What do you think are the 5 most common mistakes on a website contact page?”
 A good question!
-I gave it some thought and ended up with this list of common mistakes that I find most annoying :-) Let’s dive straight in with number one.
+We gave it some thought and ended up with this list of common mistakes that you want to avoid.
+Let’s dive straight in with number one.

-If only I got a penny for every website I came across that lacks a (clear) contact page… I’ve said it before and I’ll say it again: every website should have a contact page.
+If only we got a penny for every website we came across that lacks a (clear) contact page… It’s been said before, but there’s no harm in repeating it again: every website should have a contact page.
 Most websites are set up to interact with the visitor, get them to buy products or provide information.
 But visitors could always have extra questions or interesting business opportunities for you.
 Make sure it’s clear how they can get in touch, or visit you if your business has a physical location by adding a store locator for example (this is especially important for Local SEO).

 - Your form is too long.
 People get lost or simply won’t take the time to fill out all the things you want to know.
 Keep forms short and clear.